Robert Briffault: Medical practice

+War service

+Briffault served on the Western Front and at Gallipoli during WWI.
+He was served within the British Expeditionary Force as part of the Royal Army Medical Corps from mid 1915.
+He was awarded the Military Cross for his service.

+Dr Briffault was a member of the Auckland Institute and Museum between the 1890s to 1920.
+During 1909-1910, he served as president and then in 1911-1912 as Vice-president of the Auckland Institute and Museum.

+Later life & death

+Briffault settled in England where he turned to the study of sociology and anthropology.
+He also lived for some time in the USA, and later Paris.He died in Hastings, Sussex, England on 11 December 1948.

 Briffault debated the institution of marriage with Bronisław Malinowski in the 1930s and corresponded with Bertrand Russell.

-He died in Hastings, Sussex, England on 11 December 1948.

-Asked how to pronounce his name, Briffault told The Literary Digest: "Should be pronounced bree'-foh, without attempting to give it a French pronunciation."
+When asked how to pronounce his name, Briffault told The Literary Digest: "Should be pronounced bree'-foh, without attempting to give it a French pronunciation."

-His first wife (m.
-1896) was Anna Clarke, with whom he had three children.
-After her death in 1919, he married Herma Hoyt (1898–1981), an American writer and translator.

 Briffault's law

 Briffault is known for what is called Briffault's law: